 Studies have shown that successful therapeutic outcomes are related to the quality of the therapeutic relationship between a clinician and client(s).
 I am committed to providing you with a safe and caring environment in which we can address your concerns.

-I am a Licensed Clinical Professional Counselor (LCPC) that has been providing individual, group, family and couples counseling for over 6 years.
+I am a Licensed Clinical Professional Counselor (LCPC) that has been providing individual, group, family and couples counseling for almost a decade.
 While working toward my Master’s Degree, I began working at Phoenix Health Center as a substance use counselor helping clients in need of medication-assisted treatment.

 Once I received my Master’s Degree, I transferred to the Frederick County Health Department where I continued my work for three years.
 During my time at the Health Department, I became a National Certified Counselor (NCC), which demonstrates that I have met national standards for the practice of counseling and it is considered a premier certification in the counseling profession.